tastybug/zettelkasten/catalog/spring/springboot-mod3-spring-data-jpa.md

 ### `Repository`, `CrudRepository` and other kinds

 Both kinds are typed: first is the entity stored, the second is the primary key.
-`@Repository` is a pure marker interface, where everything is done programmatically.
+`Repository` is a pure marker interface, where everything is done programmatically.

 ```java
 @Repository